AndyFul/ConfigureDefender/README.md

 Utility for configuring Windows 10 built-in Defender antivirus settings.
 It is a portable utility.

+In the version 2.0.0.0 two new WD ASR rules were added:

+1. Block only Office communication applications from creating child processes (includes Outlook protection).

+2. Block Adobe Reader from creating child processes

+.

 In the version 1.1.1.1, the option 'Real-time Monitoring' was removed, because of the new Microsoft criteria of malware detection.
-With this option ConfigureDefender would be classified as a hack tool.
+With this option ConfigureDefender would be classified as a hack-tool.

 .